izikeros/blog/content/posts/notes/rank_fusion_algorithms.md

 Incorporating the Reciprocal Rank Fusion (RRF) into this discussion, it stands out for its ability to **combine multiple result sets with varying relevance indicators** **without the need for tuning**.
 This makes it a robust and effective choice for many applications.

 **Edits**:
+- 2024-03-06 - Added Panjete/rankAggr to references

-- 2023-10-09 - Added "Reciprocal rank fusion", rewrite conclusion
+- 2023-10-09 - Added "Reciprocal Rank Fusion", rewrite conclusion
 <a id="references"></a>

 ## References